-- First Offense: Cell phones turned into the office will remain in the office for the duration of the day.
+- First Offense: Cell phones turned into teacher or office for the next hour of class. - Second Offense: Cell phones turned into the office will remain in the office for the - duration of the day.
 The student may pick up the device at the end of the school day. - Subsequent Offenses: Parents will be contacted to discuss additional consequences.